 Our businesses are seasonally working capital intensive and require funding for purchases of raw materials used in production, replacement parts inventory, payroll and other administrative costs, capital expenditures, establishment of new facilities, expansion and upgrading of existing facilities, as well as for financing of receivables from customers that are not financed with Red Iron.
-We believe that cash generated from operations, together with our fixed rate long-term debt, bank credit lines, and cash on hand, will provide us with adequate liquidity to meet our anticipated operating requirements.
+We believe that our anticipated cash generated from operations, together with our fixed rate long-term debt, bank credit lines, and cash on hand, will provide us with adequate liquidity to meet our anticipated operating requirements.
 We believe that the funds available through existing financing arrangements and forecasted cash flows will be sufficient to provide the necessary capital resources for our anticipated working capital needs, capital expenditures, investments, debt repayments, quarterly cash dividend payments, and stock repurchases for at least the next twelve months.

-Our Board of Directors approved a cash dividend of \$0.22 per share for the first quarter of fiscal 2012 paid on January 9, 2012, which was an increase of 10 percent over our cash dividend of \$0.20 per share for the first quarter of fiscal 2011.
+Our Board of Directors approved a cash dividend of \$0.22 per share for the second quarter of fiscal 2012 paid on April 16, 2012, which was an increase of 10 percent over our cash dividend of \$0.20 per share for the second quarter of fiscal 2011.
+Our Board of Directors also declared a two-for-one split of our common stock, which will be effected in the form of a 100 percent stock dividend, and will be distributed June 29, 2012 to shareholders of record as of June 15, 2012.

 Cash Flow.
-We historically use more operating cash in the first quarter compared to other fiscal quarters due to the seasonality of our business.
-Cash used for operating activities for the first three months of fiscal 2012 was down \$14.9 million compared to the first three months of fiscal 2011 due mainly to a higher increase in accounts payable for the first three months of fiscal 2012 compared to the first three months of fiscal 2011 and higher net earnings.
-Cash used for investing activities was also down by \$5.4 million compared to the first quarter of fiscal 2011, due mainly to less cash utilized for acquisitions in the first quarter of fiscal 2012 compared to the first quarter of fiscal 2011, somewhat offset by an increase in cash used to purchase property, plant, and equipment.
-Cash provided by financing activities for the first quarter of fiscal 2012 was \$22.3 million compared to cash used for financing activities of \$31.3 million for the first quarter of fiscal 2011.
-This change was due mainly to short-term borrowing under our revolving credit facility as of the end of the first quarter of fiscal 2012, whereas we did not have any short-term debt outstanding under our revolving credit facility as of the end of the first quarter of fiscal 2011, as well as lower levels of funds used to repurchase our common stock in the first three months of fiscal 2012 compared to the first three months of fiscal 2011.
+We historically use more operating cash in the first half of the fiscal year than the second half of our fiscal year due to the seasonality of our business.
+Cash provided by operating activities for the first six months of fiscal 2012 increased \$71.6 million compared to the first six months of fiscal 2011, mainly as a result of lower inventory levels and a higher increase in accounts payable and accrued liabilities for the first half of fiscal 2012 as compared to the first half of fiscal 2011, as well as higher net earnings.
+Cash used for investing activities was down by \$7.4 million compared to the first six months of fiscal 2011, due mainly to lower levels of cash used for purchases of property, plant and equipment and cash utilized for acquisitions in the first half of fiscal 2012 compared to the first half of fiscal 2011.
+Cash used for financing activities for the first six months of fiscal 2012 was up by \$4.0 million due to higher amounts of funds used to repurchase our common stock during the first half of fiscal 2012 compared to the first half of fiscal 2011.